Personal Tutoring Statement - Staff Supplement

 In Weeks 8 or 9 of each Semester, the Personal Tutor should check how their tutees are progressing in their coursework.
 By this time, at least the results of 1st courseworks for Informatics courses ought to be known.
 The ITO will help to provide Personal Tutors with the relevant marks.
 If there is any cause for concern with a tutee, the Personal Tutor should make contact with them to explore further and see whether any actions are needed.

-After the Semester 2 exam boards in mid-June, the Personal Tutor should check the exam results of their tutees, again taking action if there is cause for concern.
-There is no need to do this after the Semester 1 exam boards in January, as this checking can be taken care of at the start of Semester 2 regular meeting.
+After the Semester 2 exam boards in mid-June, the Personal Tutor should check the exam results of their undergraduate tutees, again taking action if there is cause for concern.
 The Personal Tutor should note which of their tutees is expected to take resits in August.
+There is no need for distinct checking of results after all students' Semester 1 exams and after post-graduate students' Semester 2 exams: in each of these cases checking can be taken care of at the following regular one-to-one meeting.

 When tutees are expected at August resits, the Personal Tutor should check the results once they are known.
 The intent is that, before Week 0 of the upcoming Semester 1, the Personal Tutor is already aware of any problems, and can initiate the referral to the Senior Tutor, even when the tutee is slow to get in contact.